Diokuz/teremock/README.md

 ## How it works

-First, `teremock` intercepts puppeteers page requests and tries to find its body in mocks folder.
-Generated filename depends on `url`, `method` and `postBody` – so, you always know, do you have a mock for that particular request or not.
+First, `teremock` intercepts puppeteers page requests and tries to find corresponding responses in the working directory.
+Generated filename depends on request `url`, `method` and `body` – so, you always know, do you have a mock for that particular request or not.
 If you have it – you will get it as a response, instantly.
-If not – request will go to the real backend (see also: mockList and okList).
+If not – request will go to the real backend (see also: options.capturing.urls).

 Second, `teremock` intercepts all responds, and writes them to the filesystem, if they are not on it already.
 In case of `CI` (if mock was not found), it uses mockMiss middleware, so you could be sure – all your requests are mocked (or build will fail otherwise).

+> Important to note!
+By default, teremock intercepts all requests, including html, assets, and even fonts requests!
+So, technically, you could mock not only requests from your testpage, but testpage itself!
+To prevent that, start mocker _after_ navigtion happened, or use `options.capture` to filter requests to be mocked.
+See `examples/mock-testpage-itself/` for details.

 ## Pipeline